beezy-dev/verbose-couscous/docs/pancake/index.md

 - serve a web page to drive the rover (forward, backward, left, right, stop)
 - detecting minerals of interests (optional)

-This first phase will provide an usable robot and exposing a series of flaws.
+This first phase will provide an usable UGV and exposing a series of flaws.

 ### Phase 2
 Discover the basics of edge gateway from a hardware and software perspective.